casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 After the deploy we can check if it was successful and inspect the parameters of the deployed entry points.

-The output of the deployment is:
+The result of invoking the `put-deploy` subcommand is:

 ```bash
 {